How do I make an appointment?

 What if I need to cancel or change my appointment?

-If you fail to show for your appointment with no notice, you will be charged the full amount on your credit card on file.
+If you fail to show up for your appointment with no notice, you will be charged the full amount on your credit card on file.

 Does OHIP or private insurance cover this test?